thliebig/openEMS-Project/doc-src/concepts/properties.rst

 The modified Faraday's law allows one to introduce both electric and magnetic conduction losses, which simplifies certain aspects of a simulation.
+For example, the Perfect Magnetic Conductor (PMC) :ref:`boundary condition <concept_bc>` is a wall with :math:`\sigma \to \infty`, which allowing cutting a symmetrical simulation domain by half by implicitly enforcing field symmetry.
-For example, the Perfectly Matched Layer's internal implementation makes use of magnetic conductivity to enable EM wave absorption.
+The Perfectly Matched Layer's internal implementation makes use of magnetic conductivity to enable EM wave absorption.

 .. tip::
    In the physical universe, magnetic monopoles don't exist according